littlelanguages/ll-tfun/README.md

 Some commentary on the above:

 - The first imports an entire package under the qualifying name `List`.
-It is not possible to add scope qualifyers when importing a package in this manner with the declaration limited to the current package.
+It is not possible to add scope qualifiers when importing a package in this manner with the declaration limited to the current package.
 - The third line imports individual names, making `length` and `listMap` public while renaming `map` to `listMap`.